 Hungarians also use a lot of bread when cooking.
 Many of their meat dishes are dipped in bread and then baked or fried.

 Hungarian Signature Dishes

-I love Hungarian food and because I’m married to a Hungarian, I learned to cook some of these dishes over the years.
+I love Hungarian food (and wines!) and because I’m married to a Hungarian, I learned to cook some of these dishes over the years.
 So here are some of my favorite ones: